-When you migrate designs to Versal™ ACAP from the UltraScale™ architecture, the Xilinx® tools can only automatically migrate some of the PL primitives and integrated IP blocks due to the functional and connectivity differences.
-Partial migration is possible but generally leads to sub-optimal hardware and application performance.
-Therefore, Xilinx recommends using the following steps instead:
+When you migrate designs to AMD Versal™ adaptive SoC from the AMD UltraScale™ or AMD UltraScale+™ architectures, the AMD tools can only automatically migrate some of the PL primitives and integrated IP blocks.
+In some cases, there is no equivalent functionality or connectivity in AMD Versal™ devices.
+Although partial migration might be possible, this approach generally leads to sub-optimal hardware and application performance.
+Therefore, AMD recommends using the following steps instead:

 - Rearchitect any high-bandwidth connections between major blocks to use the NoC instead of the PL-based AXI Interconnect or similar IP.

 - Reduce PL logic by leveraging all new integrated blocks, such as the integrated memory controller, DMA, and AI Engine.

 - Replace instantiated PL primitives from previous architectures with the equivalent RTL descriptions or XPMs (e.g., memory blocks, DSPs, carry logic, multiplexers, etc.).